makeruniverse/docs/docs/blog/posts/good-ideas-look-bad.md

     - Holger
 ---

-The best ideas initially look bad - even extreme - to almost everyone (Alejandro Lecuna).
+Radical ideas are the ones that look bad but turn out to be good - to almost everyone (Alejandro Lecuna).